jamalhansen/bot-dance-party/README.md

 # Sphero Dance Party

-This is a quick tutorial that uses Python and the [kulka](https://github.com/karol-szuster/kulka) module.
+This is a repo to go with a quick tutorial that uses Python and the [kulka](https://github.com/karol-szuster/kulka) module.

 It shows you how to use Python to make your Sphero dance.